 What Does Marijuana Detox Look Like?

 While the physical symptoms of marijuana withdrawal are minor compared to harder drugs, the psychological addiction is no joke.
 If you or a loved one has been using for an extended period of time (months or years) it may be difficult to quit on your own.
-Many people that have gone through marijuana withdrawal report the following symptoms:
+Many people that have gone through marijuana addiction and marijuana withdrawal report the following symptoms:

 - Strange dreams